chumaky/docker-images/README.md

 #### Available tags
 Tag naming pattern is `<postgres_version>_fdw<fdw_version>`.
 For example, `13.5_fdw2.7.0` tag for `postgres_mysql_fdw` image means postgres `13.5` version with `2.7.0` fdw version installed.

+> **IMPORTANT:** Docker doesn't support auto builds feature for free anymore.
+Also it doesn't show any digest or statistics for manually pushed tags.
+Nevertheless, these tags are fetchable and safe to use.
+Please check **Tags** tab at Docker hub to see custom tags available.

 Image|Tag
 -|-